bplaat/neva-processor/README.md

 ```

 ## Instructions
-There is room for 32 different instructions:
+Because we use five bits for the instruction opcode there is room for 32 different instructions:
 ```
 0 = nop